 Management reassesses the profitability of contracts for providing insurance coverage to members when operating results or forecasts indicate probable future losses.
-Management establishes a premium deficiency reserve in current operations to the extent that the sum of expected future costs, claim adjustment expenses, and maintenance costs exceeds related future premiums under contracts without consideration of investment income.
+Management establishes a premium deficiency reserve in current operations to the extent that the sum of expected future costs, claim adjustment expenses, investment income, and maintenance costs exceeds related future premiums under contracts with consideration of investment income.